microsoft/VFSForGit/Atomic.md

 -   Memcpy'ing the providerID xattr fails (or is never reached because of a crash)

-    -   We have a partial placeholder file in the virtualization root that cannot be recovered.
+    -   We have a incomplete placeholder file in the virtualization root that cannot be recovered.
 There are no flags set on this file.

-    -   The MirrorProvider doesn't currently use the providerID for anything (although it should fail if its empty)
+    -   The MirrorProvider doesn't currently use the providerID for anything (although it should fail if it's empty)

     -   VFSForGit will be unable to parse the placeholder version from the providerID, OnGetFileStream will fail so hydrating this